 A good bit of information survives from pre-Great Fire London to help us achieve that goal.
 Unfortunately, the data we have is often partial, fragmentary, contradictory, or imcomplete.
 On a number of occasions, we have had to fill in missing portions of the data with what we hope to be informed guesses.

 A good example of this is our model of the Paul’s Cross preaching station, visible on the website of the Virtual Paul’s Cross Project.
-Thanks to the work of Francis Penrose, Surveyer to the Fabric of St Paul’s in the late 19th century, we know with high accuracy the size of the base of the structure.
+Thanks to the work of Francis Penrose, Surveyor to the Fabric of St Paul’s in the late 19th century, we know with high accuracy the size of the base of the structure.

 Penrose excavated the foundations of Paul’s Cross and published his findings.
 To read Penrose’s full account of his survey of the Paul’s Cross foundations, go here: Penrose Archaeologia (1883)

 Penrose’s measurements only give us a design for the base of the structure and a sense of its overall scale.
-To move upward from the base, we turn to images of Paul’s Cross that survive survive from the early modern period.
-Although they differ in many details, they give us a pretty good idea of what it looked like.
+To move upward from the base, we turn to images of Paul’s Cross that survive from the early modern period.
+Although they differ in many details, they give us a pretty good general idea of what it looked like.

 What we don’t know, however, is the height of the building.
 The height we finally decided on is based on an assessment of the overall structure with regard for proportion, overall scale, and a sense of what height was needed for the structure to function comfortably as a setting for a two-hour-long event.

 The models of buildings one sees on this website embody data that exhibit a range of levels and types of accuracy, of specificity or general categorization, of levels and types of accuracy.
 Images shown on this site reflect decisions that easily could have resulted in different images altogether.